Superannuation Legislation: Protecting your financial interests under Family Law

 - No provision of a Financial Agreement excludes or limits the power of a Court to make an order in relation to the maintenance of a party to a marriage if:

-- The court is satisfied that, when the Agreement came into effect, the circumstances of the party were such that, taking into account the terms and effect of the Agreement, the party was unable to support himself or herself without an income-tested pension, allowance or benefit.
+- The court is satisfied that, when the Agreement came into effect, the circumstances of the party were such that, taking into account the terms and effect of the Agreement, the party was unable to support himself or herself without an income-tested pension, allowance, or benefit.

 It is clear:

-- The assessment of the ability of a party to support themselves without an income-tested pension, allowance or benefit takes place not when the Agreement is made, but when it takes effect.
+- The assessment of the ability of a party to support themselves without an income-tested pension, allowance, or benefit takes place not when the Agreement is made, but when it takes effect.

 In regard to child maintenance (child support), terms can be inserted in a Financial Agreement for this but such terms must meet the requirements of division 2 of part 6 of the Child Support (Assessment) Act 1989.
 Effectively a child support provision in a Financial Agreement can only set out on a temporary basis the child support obligation of the payer.
 Once a child support assessment is made, any child support provision in a Financial Agreement ceases to have an effect and is unenforceable.

 In regard to child maintenance, it may be in a party’s interest to establish a Child Maintenance Trust to pay for the ongoing child maintenance for the children of the relationship.
 For this to be accepted, it must be a genuine trust established for the children.
-The trust will normally hold property which generates an income to pay for the financial support of the children.
+The trust will normally hold property that generates an income to pay for the financial support of the children.
 This means that a party may be giving away interests in property which would then become the property of the trust.
 It would be very difficult for a party to retrieve such property when the children for example are adults and are self-supporting.
-The property will remain trust property with the children as beneficiaries.
-The parties would need to be high wealth people to obtain any advantages in this regard.
+The property will remain the trust property with the children as beneficiaries.
+The parties would need to be high wealthy people to obtain any advantages in this regard.